SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-16-shot-yet-again.md

 All is well, it seems.

-Also, a neologism: fluid vaccine = flu + COVID vaccine.
+Also, a neologism: fluid vaccine = flu vaccine + COVID vaccine.
 That is all.

 ---